radicallyopensecurity/publications/policies-and-protocols/patch-management-policy.md

 # Introduction

-This is an example of a patch management policy, and serves as an example to ensure all measures and processes are captured adequately.
+This is an example of a patch management policy.
+It provides guidance on measures and processes that need to be implemented.

 ## 1. Overview